Coinio/cosmic-ext-applet-vitals/README.md

   * Show / Hide the labels for each monitor
   * Label Colours - The colours can be selected from the current theme libcosmic palette
   * Label Text - The label text for each monitor

-## Features not yet implemented

-* Allow displayed units to be configured between SI and IEC.
+  * Switch between SI and IEC units

 ## Screenshots